Home

 officials, organizations and institutions via various means

-including mailings, phone calls, promotions and guest speakers.
-An
+including mailings, phone calls, promotions and guest

 expanded purpose under our rainbow umbrella of support consisits